 Upon reaching the home of the caretaker, the caretaker proceeds to offer joss sticks and pay respect to the various deities in his house; for the Nine Emperor Gods, he offered nine joss sticks which he places in a circle into the urn.

 Once done, he proceeds to burn three long joss sticks and insert them into the urn of the Nine Emperor Gods.
-The nine tea cups surround the urn are then removed and washed before the caretaker returns to the Nine Emperor Gods’ urn to pua bui, asking the deities for permission to bring them over to the altar station.
+The nine tea cups surround the urn are then removed and washed before the caretaker returns to the Nine Emperor Gods’ urn to ask the deities, using divination blocks, for permission to bring them over to the altar station.

 Once permission has been granted, the temple member performs a cleansing ritual of whipping the area three times in front of the Nine Emperor Gods’ urn to clear their way.
 The caretaker then carefully lifts the urn from his home altar and places it on a plate along with the other items surrounding the urn such as the Nine Emperor Gods flag and a black and white turtle ornament and proceeds to carry it out of the house.